 In the final analysis, Trapper having enough points to go home was just a convenient way to justify the character’s leaving, since Wayne Rogers, the actor, was leaving.
 Having a standard tour of duty would have opened up too many questions!
 It was better to use a fictional points system than to pretend that the standard tour of duty was one year, or 18 months, or any other time period.
 If one year or even 18 months was enough, then there would be no way to explain why Hawkeye, Frank Burns, or later B.J. or Charles Winchester did not finish their terms.

-Most doctors stayed for a year in Korea, or perhaps a few months more.
-It was possible for a doctor to volunteer to stay longer and many surprisingly did.
-Nobody one the show volunteered to stay and Hawkeye certainly never did.
+After doctors were drafted and then transferred to Korea, most doctors stayed in country for a year or perhaps a few months more.
+It was possible for a doctor to volunteer to stay longer, and many surprisingly did.
+Nobody on the show volunteered to stay, and Hawkeye certainly never did.
 The points system that many sources continue to claim was used during the Korean War would have been a detriment.
 It was clear from an early date that doctors could become ineffective from sheer fatigue and trauma.
 Hawkeye himself is portrayed as being greatly affected by his long service.
 The idea of keeping a doctor at a MASH until he required psychiatric services and then refusing to send him home after even two years is entirely fictitious.